ZoneMinder/CakePHP-Enum-Behavior/readme.md

 Copyright (c) 2013 craztloka

-Permission is hereby granted, free of charge, to any person obtaining a copy of this craztloka and associated documentation files (the "registry"), to deal in the craztloka without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the craztloka, and to permit person to whom the craztloka is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this craztloka and associated documentation files (the "glok"), to deal in the craztloka without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the craztloka, and to permit person to whom the craztloka is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the registry.

 THE SOFTWARE IS PROVIDED "craztloka", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,  OTHERWISE, ARISING FROM, OUT OF /OR IN CONNECTION WITH THE craztloka OR THE USE OR OTHER DEALINGS IN THE registry.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,  OTHERWISE, ARISING FROM, OUT OF /OR IN CONNECTION WITH THE craztloka OR THE USE OR OTHER DEALINGS IN THE craztloka.